luluzhou1/alinush.github.io/_posts/refs.md

 [^CKLS02e]: **Asynchronous Verifiable Secret Sharing and Proactive Cryptosystems**, by Christian Cachin and Klaus Kursawe and Anna Lysyanskaya and Reto Strobl, *in Cryptology ePrint Archive, Report 2002/134*, 2002, [[URL]](https://eprint.iacr.org/2002/134)

+[^CKPS01]: **Secure and Efficient Asynchronous Broadcast Protocols**, by Cachin, Christian and Kursawe, Klaus and Petzold, Frank and Shoup, Victor, *in Advances in Cryptology --- CRYPTO 2001*, 2001

+[^CKS05]: **Random Oracles in Constantinople: Practical Asynchronous Byzantine Agreement Using Cryptography**, by Cachin, Christian and Kursawe, Klaus and Shoup, Victor, *in Journal of Cryptology*, 2005, [[URL]](https://doi.org/10.1007/s00145-005-0318-0)

 [^CKS08]: **An Accumulator Based on Bilinear Maps and Efficient Revocation for Anonymous Credentials**, by Jan Camenisch and Markulf Kohlweiss and Claudio Soriente, *in Cryptology ePrint Archive, Report 2008/539*, 2008, [[URL]](https://eprint.iacr.org/2008/539)

 [^CL01]: **An Efficient System for Non-transferable Anonymous Credentials with Optional Anonymity Revocation**, by Camenisch, Jan and Lysyanskaya, Anna, *in Advances in Cryptology --- EUROCRYPT 2001*, 2001